Water Protection Program

 Cooperative Stream Investigations

-The Department of Natural Resources Volunteer Water Quality Monitoring Program and the Missouri Stream Teams are in the process of implementing a new program called Cooperative Stream Investigations.
+The Department of Natural Resources Volunteer Water Quality Monitoring Program and the Missouri Stream Teams offer opportunities for advanced monitoring projects for Level 2 and level 3 monitors called Cooperative Stream Investigations.
 The goal of this program is to foster cooperation between the department, watershed management committees and volunteers to perform sampling for special projects.
-The primary, but not only, focus of Cooperative Stream Investigations sampling will be E. coli and temperature monitoring.
+Parameters chosen for monitoring depend on the project and require a 2-3 year committment.
+For more information contact Randy Sarver with the department's Environmental Services Program.